Logo Futurismo

 Bruno Azera | Praia dos Mosteiros during a spectacular sunset

-To end the day perfectly, go to Mosteiros.
+To end the day ideally, go to Mosteiros.
 There, you can enjoy one of the most beautiful black-sand beaches of the Azores, with its famous islets.
 This is where everybody goes for a barbecue dinner with a spectacular sunset.
 If you don’t like the sand, there are also natural pools of dry lava rocks for an atypical bath.

 Day 3: Vila Franca do Campo & Furnas